Puneeth2022/basicpythonprogram-/README.md

-# python basic program from scratch
+# python basic program from zero to intermidiate